conorobrien/CIS520-Final-Project/README.md

 CIS520-Final-Project
 ====================
+Added the first 1000 loadings.
+Premultiply by X (without the cities) to get the scores.
+I actually have 2000 loadings but the file is too big for github.

 Run this command in biglab if you want it in background. nohup matlab -nodesktop -nodisplay < file.m > result.txt &